Rule 10.620. Public access to administrative decisions of trial courts

-(1)A request for permission from the Administrative Office of the Courts to reallocate budget funds from one program component to another in an amount greater than $400,000 or 10 percent of the total trial court budget, whichever is greater.
+(1)A request for permission from Judicial Council staff to reallocate budget funds from one program component to another in an amount greater than $400,000 or 10 percent of the total trial court budget, whichever is greater.

 (2)The execution of a contract without competitive bidding in an amount greater than $400,000 or 10 percent of the total trial court budget, whichever is greater.
 This subdivision does not apply to a contract entered into between a court and a county that is provided for by statute.

 (3)The cessation of any of the following services at a court location: